zheng129/programming-languages/lecture-1.2.md

 - Addition
 - Multiplication

-Why are these difficult?
+For the easiest example, they are surprisingly complicated.
+Why?
 Because we represent numbers as decimals.
 Let us simplify:

 		What happens if we represent numbers in the unary numeral system? let us introduce some notation, 1, +